gin-gonic/examples/reverse-proxy/README.md

-# A simple reverse proxy.
+# A simple reverse proxy

 We can see real server in real_server.go and proxy server in reverse_server.go